ACSanders/War_Thunder_Data_Science_Streamlit_App_Portfolio/README.md

 ## Key Features
 1. Bayesian A/B testing on nation win rates
+2. LightGBM model to predict ground vehicle win rates and provide feature importance rankings
-2. k-means clustering to segment vehicles based on K/D and performance
+3. k-means clustering to segment vehicles based on K/D and performance
-3. Linear regression applied to cluster data to predict win rates
+4. Linear regression applied to cluster data to predict win rates
+5. Comparison of nation performance
-4. Heatmap of win rates by nation and BR class
+6. Heatmap of win rates by nation and BR class
-5. Interactive visualizations and data filtering
+7. Interactive visualizations and data filtering
-6. Aggregated statistics and insights covering various performance metrics like K/D, Kills per Battle, and Win Rates
+8. Aggregated statistics and insights covering various performance metrics like K/D, Kills per Battle, and Win Rates

 ## Libraries, Packages, and Tools
 - **Python**